tgblackburn/ptarmigan/docs/input.md

 * `rng_seed` (optional, default = `0`): an unsigned integer that, if specified, is used as the basis for seeding the PRNG
 * `bandwidth_correction` (optional, default = `false`): if `true`, correct the photon momentum sampling algorithm to account for the laser pulse's finite bandwidth.
 Has no effect if LCFA rates are selected.
 * `increase_pair_rate_by` (optional, default = `1.0`): if specified, increases the pair creation rate, while decreasing the weight of any created electrons and positrons, by the same factor.
 This helps resolve the positron spectrum when the total probability is much smaller than 1/N, where N is the number of primary particles.
 A setting of `auto` will be replaced by a suitable default value, as determined from the laser amplitude and particle energy.
 In principle, an arbitrarily large increase may be specified, because the code automatically adjusts it if the probability per timestep becomes too large.
 However, this will mean that a very large number of (low-weight) electrons and positrons will be generated and tracked.
+* `stop_at_time` (optional): if specified, stops tracking at the given instant of time.
+Otherwise, the simulation tracks particles until they have travelled through the entire laser pulse.
+Time zero corresponds to the point at which the peak of the laser passes through the focal plane.

 ## laser